 For centuries, this silky holiday pie has been the quintessential Thanksgiving pie.
 My whiskey-flavored Pumpkin Pie gives the traditional dessert an elevated flavor.

 I have to confess that I don't usually make pumpkin pie for my family's Thanksgiving.
-I did not grow up with it, so it is not in my usual dessert rotation.
+I did not grow up with it, and it is not in my usual dessert rotation.
+Somehow, I have served all kinds of different pies every Thanksgiving I have hosted, except pumpkin pie.

+One year, I made Cranberry Custard Pie with Cream Cheese Crust, and then another year, I served this Apple and Berries Pie.
 Then, one year, when I didn't feel like baking another pie, I made this No-Bake Cheesecake with Berries.
-All beautiful recipes, but as you can see, none had pumpkin.
+These are all beautiful recipes, but as you can see, none had pumpkin.

+My daughter, the ever-protesting food critic, demanded that I make pumpkin pie because you cannot have Thanksgiving without it.
 Remember the one year when I told her I wasn't making cheesy potatoes, and she threatened not to come home for Thanksgiving?
 She has some strong opinions.

 Jump to: